raunelgarcia/front-end-framework/README.md

     - Description: For Android it represents the app package and for IOS it represents the bundleId of the app being tested for mobile testing.
 The Android tests work if both AppPackage and AppActivity fields are provided.
+- AppVersion:
+    - Description: Represent the version of the app installed in SauceLabs specified in "AppIdentifier".
+If left blank, the default value is `latest`, which means it will run the latest version of the app.
+You can also specify the version if wanted.
+It will only work while working with SauceLabs.
 - Udid:
     - Description: Represent the unique device identifier (UDID) of the device being tested for mobile testing.It can be obtained running on terminal `adb devices`.
 Must be provided with valid values for the